Fort Myers Beach Water & Beach Conditions

 Extreme high tides are predicted by the National Oceanographic and Atmospheric Administration to peak above 2.5-3.0 feet Mean Lower Low Water along the South Florida Coast during the following days (peak varies by location):

-In Southwest Florida over the past week, K. brevis was observed at background concentrations in Pinellas County and background to very low concentrations in Manatee County.
+In Southwest Florida over the past week, K. brevis was observed at background to medium concentrations in and offshore of Pinellas County, low to medium concentrations in and offshore of Hillsborough County, background to medium concentrations in and offshore of Manatee, Sarasota, Charlotte, and Lee counties, and background to very low concentrations offshore of Collier County.

-No reports of fish kills suspected to be related to red tide were received from FWC’s Fish Kill Hotline or other partners over the past week.
+Fish kills suspected to be related to red tide were reported to FWC’s Fish Kill Hotline and other partners over the past week for Southwest Florida (offshore of Pinellas County and along Manatee and Sarasota counties).

-Respiratory Irritation suspected to be related to red tide was not reported over the past week.
+Respiratory irritation suspected to be related to red tide was reported over the past week in Southwest Florida (Sarasota County).
 For forecasts that use FWC and partner data, please visit the National Oceanic and Atmospheric Administration’s Gulf of Mexico Harmful Algal Blooms Forecast.

 Florida Department of Environmental Protection